Stay up to date with events, news, and opportunities by signing up for the Ministry of Caring's quarterly newsletter.

 The Village of St. John is a nonprofit organization dedicated to improving the quality of life for low-to-moderate income senior citizens.
 It is sponsored by the Ministry of Caring Inc., a non-profit agency with 42 years of experience serving the needs of the poor.
 Located in historic Old Brandywine Village and on a gateway to the City, the renovation of the Cathedral and the construction of the Weinberg Wing have transformed the property, introduced a stabilizing presence, inspired and energized the community and created a healthy, vibrant place for seniors to call home.

 The Village of St. John provides safe and beautifully appointed apartments and amenities for income-qualified seniors 62 and over.
-It includes 53 one- and two-bedroom apartments, community space that was once the nave, sanctuary and chapel, and a cafe and dining room that will be open to the public.
+It includes 53 one- and two-bedroom apartments, community space that was once the nave, sanctuary and chapel, and a café and dining room, which residents can enjoy.
 Great care has been taken to preserve and bring to new life all the unique and historic details of St. John’s, inside and out.